The Three Musketeers (1993 film): Production

 In 1992 Walt Disney Pictures, Columbia Pictures, and TriStar Pictures simultaneously began development on three separate adaptations of The Three Musketeers.
 Disney purchased a screenplay for the film from David Loughery for $650,000 after he had already been hired to write the screenplay of the Columbia adaptation, and Columbia producer Brad Wyman accused Disney of stealing concepts which were its intellectual property.
 The matter was settled out of court, and the Columbia adaptation was cancelled.
-The TriStar adaptation was to be written by Joel Gross and directed by Jeremiah S. Chechik, and was to be more adult-oriented and faithful to Alexandre Dumas' original novel than the Disney version.
+The TriStar adaptation was set to be written by Joel Gross and directed by Jeremiah S. Chechik, and was to be more adult-oriented and faithful to Alexandre Dumas' original novel than the Disney version.

-Charlie Sheen was originally sought for the role of Porthos before he was cast as Aramis, while Brendan Fraser was the first choice for the role of 'dArtagnan.
+Charlie Sheen was originally sought for the role of Porthos before he was cast as Aramis, while Brendan Fraser was the first choice for the role of d'Artagnan.
 Brad Pitt and Stephen Dorff also turned down the role of d'Artagnan, which ultimately went to O'Donnell.
 William Baldwin, Jean-Claude Van Damme, Al Pacino, Johnny Depp, Cary Elwes, Robert Downey Jr., and Gary Oldman were also sought out by Disney for parts in the film.
 Winona Ryder was considered for the role of Milady de Winter, but dropped out and Rebecca De Mornay was cast.
 Kiefer Sutherland, Chris O'Donnell and Oliver Platt all endured six weeks of fencing and riding lessons.
 Sheen missed this training as he was still filming Hot Shots!
 Part Deux.
 Depp was cast in Chechik's adaptation at TriStar after Baldwin, Downey Jr., and Sutherland were also considered for roles in the film.
 Oliver Platt had also been approached to play Porthos in that version as well.
 However, it never entered production.

 Cinergi Pictures, the film's production studio, dropped the film because its chairman Andrew G. Vajna disapproved of Disney's casting choices.
-Jordan Kerner and Jon Avnet were briefly involved with the film but also quit in order to focus on When a Man Loves a Woman.
+Jordan Kerner and Jon Avnet were briefly involved with the film, but also quit in order to focus on When a Man Loves a Woman.
 Disney President David Haberman hired Caravan Pictures under Joe Roth and Roger Birnbaum to produce the film.
 Roth and Birnbaum had previously bid against both Columbia and Disney for Loughery's script while working at 20th Century Fox.

 Disney decided against shooting the film on-location in Paris because much of the city's French Baroque architecture had been destroyed in World War II.
 After initially settling on Barrandov Studios in Prague, the production moved to Vienna after the local government offered $2 million.
 Principal photography began on April 26, 1993, with a budget of $30 million.
 The Three Musketeers was mostly shot in Perchtoldsdorf, Austria, where De Mornay attended high school and college.